© Singita Kwitonda Lodge

 So, which is best for your luxury gorilla trekking safari, Rwanda or Uganda?

-Conversely Uganda offers an adventurous, intimate, off the beaten track experience, due to Bwindi Forest not being as accessible with treks usually taking between 1-4 hours but with a higher risk of some treks taking up to 8 hours, which for some can make the experience more fulfilling.
+Conversely, Uganda offers an adventurous, intimate, off the beaten track experience, due to Bwindi Forest not being as accessible with treks usually taking between 1-4 hours but with a higher risk of some treks taking up to 8 hours, which for some can make the experience even more fulfilling.

-If you have time and want to experience both countries then combining the two countries and doing a trek in Uganda and Rwanda is the ideal option as you’ll have the chance to see the differences in landscapes, cultures and gorillas themselves.
+If you have time and want to experience both countries then doing a trek in Uganda and Rwanda is the ideal option as you’ll have the chance to see the differences in landscapes, cultures and the gorillas themselves.

 In the end, both offer unforgettable, once-in-a-lifetime experiences with excellent guiding.
 Whichever destination you choose, gorilla trekking leaves you with a sense of connection to nature, reminding us how deeply interwoven we are with the creatures that share this earth.